 Fascination: Some science stories can generate enthusiasm and produce even more curiosity.
 These are stories that make a potential audience think: 'It can actually be done!'
 Some subjects are always fascinating.
-For example, space, Vikings, giant constructions such as skyscrapers, animals, ancient Egypt, robots, explorers etc.

-Remember to highlight anything fascinating in the headline and text.
+For example, space, Vikings, giant constructions such as skyscrapers, animals, ancient Egypt, robots, explorers, etc. Remember to highlight the most fascinating things about your research in the headline and text.